tf198/annex-librarian/README.md

 	pip install -r requirements.txt

 and then ensure _git-librarian_ is on your path.
+If you use virtualenv you will need the `--system-site-packages` option so it can find you xapian library.

 ## Usage ##